 Our business could be adversely affected by health epidemics, natural disasters or other acts of god.
 Fire, floods, typhoons, earthquakes, power loss, telecommunications failures, break-ins, war, military conflicts, riots, terrorist attacks or similar events that negatively impact the Chinese economy could also severely and adversely affect our business and operating performance.
 COVID-19 had a severe and negative impact on the Chinese and the global economy from 2020 through 2022, and the global macroeconomic environment still faces numerous challenges.
 In light of ongoing inflationary pressure in many countries, the Federal Reserve and other central banks outside of China have raised interest rates, and a series of banks underwent failures in 2023.
-The Russia-Ukraine conflict, the Hamas-Israel conflict on Ukraine food exports has contributed to increases in food prices and thus to inflation more generally.
+The Russia-Ukraine conflict, the Hamas-Israel conflict and the attacks on shipping in the Red Sea have heightened geopolitical tensions across the world.
+The impact of the Russia-Ukraine conflict on Ukraine food exports has contributed to increases in food prices and thus to inflation more generally.
 There have also been concerns about the relationship between China and other countries which may potentially have economic effects.
 In particular, there is significant uncertainty about the future relationship between the United States and China with respect to a wide range of issues including trade policies, treaties, government regulations and tariffs.
-Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall sould are provided sould be about the global or Chinese economy and the expected or perceived overall sould be about the global economic materially and adversely affect our business, and onestic economic and political policies and the expected or perceived overall economic growth rate in China.
+Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
 Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.